 - What is the role of Human Resource Management in transitioning economies?

-- What are Human Resource Management practises in contemporary Vietnam?
+- What are Human Resource Management practices in contemporary Vietnam?

 The purpose of the research was not to determine how Human Resource Management in Vietnam relate to business performance, but to examine what Human Resource Management practices are actually used.
 The qualitative research data is analysed in detail, combined with further literature review.
 From the analysis, three major topics emerge.